 It can also lead to painful repair bills!
 A friend once told me her husband was in a hurry to get ready for an appointment and he slipped in the shower, breaking a half-a-dozen wall tiles as he tumbled down into the tub.
-Thankfully he was not seriously hurt, but he definitely felt the affects of the fall the next day, not to mention the cost of re-tiling the tub.
+Thankfully he was not seriously hurt, but he definitely felt it the next day….not to mention the pain associated with the cost of re-tiling the tub!

 Considerations for National Bath Safety Month

 On the off occasion that you decide to take bath (lucky you!) always wait until the tub is finished filling up before stepping into the water, as the temperature can change.

 In the shower, it’s wise to make sure the water is at an acceptable temperature before stepping in.
 If it’s too hot or too cold, it could startle you and cause you to slip or bump into something.

 To prevent scalding, it’s recommended that your water heater temperature be set to around 120° F.

 Steady your Stance